 If you are self-employed or do not have Maryland income taxes withheld by an employer, you can make quarterly estimated tax payments as part of a pay-as-you-go plan.
 You can make estimated payments online using iFile, which also allows you to review your history of previous payments made through iFile and also schedule the payments.
-You can also submit estimated payments using Form 502D or pre-printed vouchers Form 502DEP.
+You can also submit estimated payments using Form 502D.
+In an ongoing effort to protect sensitive taxpayer information, the Comptrollerís Office is discontinuing the mailing of the Estimated Personal Income Tax Packet.

 If your employer does withhold Maryland taxes from your pay, you may still be required to make quarterly estimated income tax payments if you develop a tax liability that exceeds the amount withheld by your employer by more than $500.